tommy351/kosko/website/docs/using-in-browser.md

 Kosko can be used in browsers via the programmatic API.
 Currently only `@kosko/env` and `@kosko/generate` packages are browser-ready.

+## Prerequisites

+The browser support was introduced in the following versions.
+Make sure to update these packages before getting started.

+- `@kosko/env` - 2.0.0
+- `@kosko/generate` - 1.2.0

 ## Entry File

 `@kosko/env` doesn't come with any default environment loaders in browser.
 You have to set one manually.
 This is because bundlers (e.g. Webpack, Parcel) transpile `import` statements and bundlers can't parse dynamic import paths without any contexts.
 Import paths are much simpler in userland. (`import(path)` v.s. `import("./envs/" + name)`)